-^()§1 - I speak here in conformance with the vague ideas held regarding the quantities commonly called infinitesimals, as one has not taken the pain to examine their nature; but, in truth, nothing is simpler than the exact notion of these sorts of quantities.
+^() I speak here in conformance with the vague ideas held regarding the quantities commonly called infinitesimals, as one has not taken the pain to examine their nature; but, in truth, nothing is simpler than the exact notion of these sorts of quantities.
 In effect, to say of a quantity that it is infinitely small, is precisely to say that it is the difference between two magnitudes which have the same third magnitude as their limit, and nothing more than this.
-The idea of an infinitesimal quantity is thus not more difficult to grasp than that of a limit; but it has, as everyone agrees, the advantage of leading to a much simpler theory. ^()§13 - I suppose here that the proposed question had beforehand been reduced to finding, in effect, the relationships which exist between such or such proposed quantities.
-If, for example, we are concerned with drawing a tangent to any underdetermined point of this curve, I begin by arbitrarily fixing the point through which I wish to draw the tangent, and I reduce the question to finding the relationship which exists, for example, between the sub-tangent and the abscissa, or between the ordinate and the sub-normal corresponding to the same point.
+The idea of an infinitesimal quantity is thus not more difficult to grasp than that of a limit; but it has as everyone agrees, the advantage of leading to a much simpler theory.^() I suppose here that the proposed question had beforehand been reduced to finding, in effect, the relationships which exist between such or such proposed quantities.
+If, for example, we are concerned with drawing a tangent to any underdetermined point of this curve.
+I begin by arbitrarily fixing the point through which I wish to draw the tangent, and I reduce the question to finding the relationship which exists, for example, between the subtangent and the abscissa, or between the ordinate and the sub-normal corresponding to the same point.
 But if someone asked me, for example, how I would apply my definition of the infinite which we shall see, to these questions: Is matter infinitely divisible?
-Is the space in which exist all created things infinite? and other similar questions of which the object is only to find relationships which exist between
+Is the space in which exist all created things infinite? and other similar questions; I respond that my definition is only that of the mathematical infinite; that it can only be applied to questions of which the object is only to find relationships which exist between such and such quantities, and thus the above-proposed metaphysical questions, if indeed they merit being called questions, this merit in no way emerges from the concerns of the present theory.

-Luckily, this difficulty has not injured the progress of the discovery: it is certain primitive ideas which always leave some clouds in the mind, but of which the first consequences, once drawn out, open a vast field, easy to traverse.
+consequences, once drawn out, open a vast field, easy to traverse.
 Such had seemed that of the infinite, and several geometers made the most happy use of it, who could not perhaps have fathomed the notion at all; however the philosophers could not content themselves with an idea so vague: they wanted to ascend to the principles, but they found themselves divided in their opinions, or more so in their manner of envisioning the objects.
-My goal in this writing is to bring together these different points of view, to show the relationships between them, and to propose new ones.
+By goal in this writing is to bring together these different points of view, to show the relationships between them, and to propose new ones.
 I will think myself well rewarded by my work if I am able to succeed in throwing some light on such an interesting subject.